Neuroscience 3860 Introduction to Research Guidelines

-Starting Fall 2017: All undergraduate students conducting research in Neuroscience have to complete Responsible Conduct of Research (RCR) training online.
+All undergraduate students conducting research in Neuroscience must complete the Responsible Conduct of Research (RCR) training online.

-Click here for training requirements and information.
-When taking the online RCR training, enroll in the Bio/Physical Sciences (VUBPS) course – unless you are working in Wilson Hall with human subjects ONLY, then select Psychological Sciences (VUPSY) course.
+- Click here for training requirements and information.
+When taking the online RCR training, enroll in the Bio/Physical Sciences (VUBPS) course – unless you are working in Wilson Hall with human subjects, in which case, you can select the Psychological Sciences (VUPSY) course as an alternate.

 This is an 7 to 10 page report.
 It should contain background information, a description of the research project(s) on which the student worked, a section in which future directions of research are discussed, and a short reference list.
 In addition, your report should include a specific section regarding the neuroscience background and significance of the work.
 For the final report, the mentor is encouraged to comment on a first draft of this report.

 The paper is due on the last day of class.
-There will be a deduction of 1 letter grade for papers received after the deadline.
-Copies should be sent to the Program Office and to the student’s faculty mentor.
+There will be a deduction of 1 letter grade on papers received after the deadline.
+Copies should be submitted to the program through Brightspace AND to the student’s faculty mentor.
 The paper is to be graded by the faculty mentor who should submit a recommendation for a final grade to the Program Office within one week of the due date.